 School Explanatory Meeting

-The FCA Fukuoka College of Design and Technology is accepting applications from international students.
+The TECH.C.FUKUOKA College of Design and Technology is accepting applications from international students.

 - I’m not very good at Japanese, but will I be OK?